 In general, when corundum takes on a colour other than red, the gemstone is typically classified as sapphire.

-Sapphire deposits can be found in Madagascar, Sri Lanka, Myanmar, Thailand, China, Australia, Nigeria, Pakistan, Kashmir, Nepal and United States.
+Sapphire deposits can be found in Madagascar, Sri Lanka, Myanmar, Thailand, China, Australia, Nigeria, Pakistan, Kashmir, Nepal and the United States.
 Depending on the location they come from, sapphires can have different chemical properties and inclusions.
 Gemstones from Kashmir, Burma and Sri Lanka are the most prized due to their quality and clarity.

 As mentioned above there are many colour varieties in sapphires.
 The “official” colour of this gemstone is blue, while all other colours are referred to as “fancy sapphire”.